bbbradsmith/hatariB/README.md

   * *EmuTOS 1024k* is the default, with a full feature set, and univeral support for all emulated machine types.
   * *EmuTOS 192uk* may be slightly more compatible with *ST* software, but provides fewer features.
 With a colour monitor it starts up in 50hz by default.
   * *EmuTOS 192us* is similar to *192uk* but instead starts in 60hz.
+  * Most other TOS files are only compatible with certain machines.
 * Accuracy:
   * Some of the default core options are chosen to favour lower CPU usage, and faster load times, but these can be adjusted.
   * *System > Fast Floppy* gives artificially faster disk access, on by default.